 Technology and digitalization are dominating every industry, and architecture is no exception.
 Architecture is slowly adapting to these revolutions, from rotating buildings to sensor technologies.
 The dual combination of technologies and architecture benefits the environment on many levels.

-Technologies have altered the conventional architectural approaches, from the materials and their application to the end-user experience.
-The best of these technologies meeting architecture concepts is its minimal energy expenditures.
+Technologies have altered conventional architectural approaches, from the materials and their application to the end-user experience.
+The best of these technologies meeting architectural concepts is its minimal energy expenditures.
 We drastically cut down the resource, labor, and carbon footprint, thereby upgrading towards a sustainable future.

 The impact of architecture through technologies has grown exponentially.
 Here are a few examples of such tech applications on buildings and infrastructures.

-- Solar panels and collectors – Renewable alternative for conventional electrical energy and saves non-renewable resources like fossil fuels
+- Solar panels and collectors – Renewable alternative for conventional electrical energy and save non-renewable resources like fossil fuels

 - Biodegradable building material – Improper disposal of conventional building material depletes the groundwater.
 Bio-degradable materials like bamboo, strawbales, etc., are readily biodegradable and are a great substitute for conventional materials.

-- Smart digital appliance- Implementing smart digitals controls the efficiency of the building.
+- Smart digital appliance- Implementing smart digital controls the efficiency of the building.
 Be it the smart facade or roofs; everything cohesively upgrades the building’s efficiency eventually.

 - Prefabricated building modules- Prefabrication is a great choice for time and energy-conserving construction.
 This relatively reduces the transportation and labor energy compared to conventional on-the-site construction.

-With all these aspects in consideration, the impact of architecture in our lives is significant as it has always been.
+With all these aspects in consideration, the impact of architecture on our lives is as significant as it has always been.
 Be it environmental, economical, or ethical, architectural practices will always play a vital role in upgrading our living towards a sustainable future.